AcadArena/Roe2-League-Draft-Tool/CUSTOM_THEME.md

 ```

 This is a really basic example that connects to the backend using the frontend library that logs all incoming events.

-Now you also need to copy the frontend part.
-Just paste that file into your project directory: [frontend-lib.js](frontend/frontend-lib.js).
-Make sure the name matches exactly!

-## Making it look more like a pick&ban UI